SamanFekri/QouteOfDay/README.md

-### 📅 Friday, 29 March, 2024
+### 📅 Saturday, 30 March, 2024
 ------
 ### Events
 ------
-- **Vietnam War Veterans Day** – On March 29, the United States observes National Vietnam War Veterans Day to honor the men and women who served and sacrificed during the longest conflict in United States history.
-It is a day of recognition that was officially set by the Vietnam War Veterans Recognition Act of 2017.
+- **National Doctors' Day**: Celebrated annually on March 30th in the United States to recognize physicians for their work and contributions to society and the community.
+It is a day to thank doctors for their service and to acknowledge the vital role they play in healthcare and patient care.

-  - **Conferences and Seminars** – There could be various industry-specific conferences, academic seminars, or professional workshops scheduled on this date.
-These events are usually listed on
+Please note that specific events occurring on March 30th can vary from year to year; the above is a recurring event that happens each year on this date.
+If you are looking for a unique or one-time event
 ### Positive Qoute
 ------
-"Every sunrise 🌅 brings new hope, so rise up with a smile 😊 and seize the day with courage! 💪✨"
+"Every sunrise brings a new chance to shine.
+Embrace it with open arms and a grateful heart. ☀️😊💪"